The Black Stone: Narrator

 Almost nothing is known about the story's anonymous narrator.
 He is very learned, with extensive knowledge of history and anthropology, and has read much on the subject of ancient religion, including obscure or bizarre authors like von Junzt.
 His tastes in poetry go to the obscure and weird too, such as Geoffrey.

 Reception

 S. T. Joshi has called the story Howard's only "explicit Cthulhu Mythos story".
 He goes on to say that the toad-like monster in the story is likely Tsathoggua, the toad god created by Clark Ashton Smith.
-He cites as evidence the fact that Howard had already referenced Tsathoggua in an earlier tale, "The Children Of The Night".
+He cites as evidence the fact that Howard had already referenced Tsathoggua in an earlier tale, "The Children of the Night".
 Robert Weinberg and E. P. Berglund, in their 1973 book The Reader's Guide To The Cthulhu Mythos, stated that "The Black Stone" was "the best Mythos story not written by Lovecraft himself."
+L. Sprague de Camp, Catherine Crook de Camp, and Jane Whittington Griffin describe "The Black Stone" as "another of Howard's Lovecraft imitations [...] an effective story, which has been reprinted many times".